shirleyobih1/path-cc.github.io/_news/2022-04-11-OSGAHM2022-Summary.md

 </figure>

 In March, 251 OSG users, resource providers, and staff convened virtually for the OSG All-Hands Meeting 2022.
+A benefit of this year's virtual format, all talks from the meeting are [avaliable to watch](https://www.youtube.com/channel/UCVxyV0Lr1KiTeq7bTw3gwLw/playlists?view=50&sort=dd&shelf_id=1) on the OSG YouTube Channel.
 Reflective of the mission of the OSG
 Consortium, the meeting builds upon the goals central to the organization –– advancing open science via the practice of distributed high-throughput computing.
 This annual celebration of science has a reputation for both introducing researchers to services that transform their work, and also for cultivating discussion about how OSG can better serve the research community –– the [OSG All-Hands Meeting 2022](https://opensciencegrid.org/all-hands/2022/) was no exception to this rich history of transformation and discussion.

 The meeting kicked off with a series of introductory talks on the PATh Project, the OSG Consortium, and the new [PATh Facility](https://path-cc.io/services/credit-accounts/).
 A highlight of the All-Hands Meeting each year, the David Swanson Memorial Award was presented to Colorado School of Mines PhD Student Connor Natzke,